timdeschryver/timdeschryver.dev/blog/refactor-your-net-http-clients-to-typed-http-clients/index.md

 app.Run();
 ```

-And it doesn't stop there, we can add `HttpMessageHandler`s to tweak the behavior of the HTTP client.
+And it doesn't stop there, we can add `HttpMessageHandler`s to tweak the behavior of the HTTP client using a [DelegatingHandler](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/http-requests?view=aspnetcore-6.0#outgoing-request-middleware).

 Some implementations of such handlers are handlers to retry failed requests, add a rate-limiter to the requests, insert a caching layer, or add a circuit breaker to the HTTP client.
 Luckily we don't have to write this manually, but we can resort to the popular [Polly](http://www.thepollyproject.org/) package.